SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Further Experiments

+Although \method may not initially restore the original SAM perfectly, this limitation can be addressed by training the \textsl{Module Selector} on a small COCO subset to emulate a virtual module corresponding to the original SAM.
+In other words, the COCO subset can be treated as the first task in the continual learning process.

+To verify this approach, we conduct an experiment to evaluate whether \method can effectively revert to the original SAM.
+As shown in Table~\ref{tab:return_original}, we test \method under different settings using the COCO subset.
+This subset is derived from previous work~\cite{CLSAM}, consisting of 200 COCO samples.
+We randomly select 100 samples to train the \textsl{Module Selector}, and use the remaining 100 to evaluate performance on this subset.
+The results in Table~\ref{tab:return_original} demonstrate that, after training on the COCO subset, \method successfully recovers performance nearly identical to the original SAM, with only minimal differences.
+These findings confirm the effectiveness of \method in reverting to the original SAM.

-\section{Discussion of Fine-tuning Methods}
+\subsection{Discussion of Fine-tuning Methods}

-The poor performance of SAM-Adapter, SAM-LST, and AutoSAM, given that observed in the \cref{tab:abla_augmodule}, may stem from insufficient training, as $20$ epochs are significantly fewer than what is specified in their original papers.
+The poor performance of SAM-Adapter, SAM-LST, and AutoSAM, given that observed in the Table~\ref{tab:abla_augmodule}, may stem from insufficient training, as $20$ epochs are significantly fewer than what is specified in their original papers.
 To address this, we conducted further experiments over $200$ epochs.
-As shown in \cref{fig:abla_augmodule}, \textsl{AugModule} quickly reaches convergence in approximately $20$ epochs, while other methods require more than $20$ epochs to converge.
+As shown in Figure~\ref{fig:abla_augmodule}, \textsl{AugModule} quickly reaches convergence in approximately $20$ epochs, while other methods require more than $20$ epochs to converge.
 Notably, although these methods take longer to converge, most still underperform compared to \textsl{AugModule}.
 Therefore, \textsl{AugModule} is both effective and efficient.
 Admittedly, the rapid convergence of \textsl{AugModule} can be attributed to the LoRA technique.
-However, its overall effectiveness and efficiency remain superior, as demonstrated in \cref{tab:abla_augmodule}.
+However, its overall effectiveness in learning and efficiency in storage remain superior, as demonstrated in Table~\ref{tab:abla_augmodule}.